Thanks for the votes! You have all been super fun and inquisitive :D

 Predictive Modelling Scientist

-I love when one of my models turns up a new discovery, especially when it’s one I’m not expecting.
+Favourite thing to do in my job I love when one of my models turns up a new discovery, especially when it’s one I’m not expecting.
 It might seem boring to do maths all day instead of watching live animals all the time, but I get really excited when the math tells me something about the animals’ behaviour or environment that no one knew.

 You have probably seen a lot about wind farms on the news.
 Many people worry that building huge turbines to generate electricity could harm the environment.
 There is extra concern about birds flying into the turbine blades and getting hurt.
 To make sure wildlife doesn’t get hurt by wind farms, a whole team of scientists studies the local ecosystem, including the birds, mammals, amphibians, and plants.